-Relieve symptoms of acid reflux, or gastroesophageal reflux disease (GERD), a condition where food or liquid travels backwards from the stomach to the esophagus (the tube from the mouth to the stomach)
+Relieve symptoms of acid reflux, or gastroesophageal reflux disease (GERD).
+This is a condition where food or liquid moves up from the stomach into the esophagus (the tube from the mouth to the stomach).

 Types of H2 Blockers

-There are many different names and brands of H2 blockers.
-Most work as well as another.
-Side effects may be different for different ones.
+There are different names and brands of H2 blockers.
+Most work equally as well.
+Side effects may vary from drug to drug.

-H2 blockers are most often taken by mouth and are found as tablets, liquids, or capsules.
+H2 blockers are most often taken by mouth.
+You can get them in the form of tablets, liquids, or capsules.

-It takes 30 - 90 minutes for them to work, but the benefits last for hours.
-People often take the drugs at bedtime too.
+It takes 30 to 90 minutes for the medicines to work.
+The benefits will last several hours.
+People often take the drugs at bedtime, as well.

 Symptoms may improve for up to 24 hours after taking the drug.

 H2 blockers may be bought in lower doses at the store without a prescription.
-If you find yourself taking these most days for acid reflux symptoms for 2 weeks or more, make sure you see your health care provider about your symptoms.
+If you find yourself taking these most days for 2 weeks or more for acid reflux symptoms, make sure you see your health care provider about your symptoms.

-If you have a peptic ulcer, your doctor may prescribe H2 blockers along with two or three other medicines for up to 2 weeks.
+If you have a peptic ulcer, your provider may prescribe H2 blockers along with 2 or 3 other medicines for up to 2 weeks.

 Take all of your medicines as your doctor told you to.
-Try to take them at the same time, or times, each day.
+Try to take them at the same time each day.

-Do not stop taking your medicines without talking with your doctor first.
-Follow up with your doctor regularly.
+DO NOT stop taking your medicines without talking to your provider first.
+Follow up with your provider regularly.